toddamoda/pyyxellsfgffg/docs/source/install.rst

 From source
 --------------------------------

-Get access to GitLab repo from David Lucsanyi (@david.lucsanyi).
+Get access to the `Pyxel GitLab repository <https://gitlab.com/esa/pyxel>`_ from David Lucsanyi (@david.lucsanyi).

-If you can access it, then clone the GitLab repository:
+If you can access it, then clone the GitLab repository to your computer using ``git``:

 .. code-block:: bash